 We’re excited to kick off a second season of #RevelsConnects events and programs with our new Musical Connections series!
 This new series will explore musical traditions from around the world with intimate virtual experiences, including 45-minute salon-style performances with a variety of musical tradition bearers.
-Each performance will be followed by a companion podcast produced in collaboration with the Mass Cultural Council and hosted by the MCC’s Folk Arts & Heritage Program Manager, Maggie Holtzberg.
+Each performance will be hosted on Facebook Live and followed by a companion podcast produced in collaboration with the Mass Cultural Council and hosted by the MCC’s Folk Arts & Heritage Program Manager, Maggie Holtzberg.

 Spirituals and Stories with Johnny Nichols, Jr.

 Dating as far back as the early 1600's, spirituals are said to be one of America's original folk songs.
 Though now, Spirituals have a legitimate place under the umbrella of classical music, this style of music is celebrated from instrumental and vocal ensembles to solo and piano - no matter the ethnic or racial background.
 Johnny Nichols, Jr., accompanied by former Revels music director Megan Henderson on piano, takes us on a journey of spirituals, arranged by H.T Burleigh and Moses Hogan, that are unique and special to his cultural heritage as well as his personal upbringing.
 Join us for this first #RevelsConnects presentation as Johnny passionately sings and shares short stories that connect these songs to his family and experiences growing up in rural Louisiana.

 Revels is grateful to the Ithaka Foundation for its generous

 support of our #RevelsConnects: Musical Connections series.

 Did you miss a concert?

 From the #RevelsConnects Spring 2020 Performance Series

 Revels is grateful to Wingate Wealth Advisors for its sponsorship of our Spring 2020 #RevelsConnects Sundays Performance Series.